phpgt/.github/profile/README.md

 # Get to know GT

+The PHP.GT project is made up of a [collection of repositories](https://github.com/orgs/phpgt/repositories) that can all be used indipendently, but are designed to be used together, as part of the WebEngine framework.

 ## WebEngine

 Jump right in to some [full featured tutorials][webengine-tutorials], or follow the [getting started guide][webengine-getting-started] for a good overview of the development process in WebEngine applications.